k-state-id3a/mixed-models-fall25/content/1-intro.md

 {% capture text %}

-{% endcapture %}
-{% include card.html text=text header="What are variance-covariance matrices anyways" title="Before we keep on talking about independent observations and residual variance, let's review what that actually means."  %}

 ### What does variance mean?

 Random variables are usually described with their properties like the expected value and variance.